EventStore/documentation/docs/getting-started/quickstart/README.md

 This quickstart will guide you through getting started with EventStoreDB using [GitHub Codespaces](https://github.com/features/codespaces).

 ::: info
-The GitHub Codespaces provides an instant and preconfigured development environment in your browser for this quickstart.
+GitHub Codespaces provides an instant and preconfigured development environment in your browser for this quickstart.
 :::

 ## Objectives